 If you’re a fan of smoky, char-grilled American pub grub, Smokey’s BBQ is the real deal.
 The best part is their prices aren’t outrageous, and portion sizes remain reasonable.
 Their meats are barbecued with hickory wood chips, giving it a distinct smokiness and tenderness.
-You’ll find me there on Wednesday when they have their famous buffalo wings going for $1 each all night long.
+The signature Baby Back Pork Ribs ($35.31) is a must-have.

 Address: 73 Joo Chiat Place, Singapore 427790

 Opening Hours: Mon-Fri 4:30pm to 10:30pm, Sat-Sun 12pm to 10:30pm

 Image credit: @thienjames

 Guan Hoe Soon, a family-run Peranakan eatery, is one of the time-honoured Katong food places in Singapore.
 Their decor is simple, classic and frills-free, much like the food that they serve.
 Specialties include Ngoh Hiang (from $15.80+), Nonya Chap Chye (from $14.80+), and of course, the Ayam Buah Keluak (from $18.80+).

 Address: 200 Joo Chiat Road, #01-01, Singapore 427471